third774/image-focus/README.md

 # image-focus
-A dependency free utility for cropping images based on a focal point
+A dependency free utility for cropping images based on a focal point ~3.02kB gzipped

 **NOTE: This project is not ready for release yet.
 API's are subject to change**